drayoden/djangoBootC/README.md

   * create a view in `app.views.py` (function or class)
   * register the new view in `project.urls.py` -- urlpatterns[]
   * note JsonResponse for api type of response.
+---
+  * DAY3
+---
+  * settings.py/ROOT_URLCONF='<project name>.urls' -- sets root of project with the root urls file, kind of like var/www/index.html.
+  * templates: djangobootc/templates folder -- templates/home.html -- contains the home page content
+  * templates/base.html -- contains doctype, html/head/body start/end tags -- all other html files 'extend' this file.
+  * app templates can be in one of two places
+    * products/templates/products/detail.html -- contains specific content for products (see views.py -- product_detail_view - "products/templates/products/deatil.html -- wtf!
+    * templates/products/detail.html -- I like this better, it searches here first anyway and seems more intuative
+  * see 33:00 for snippet example
+  * templates/products/list.html -- renders list of all products - uses for loop in template -- good for cards, porfolios, etc...
+    * products/views.py -- product_list_view -- queries the db -> qs (query set) -- the context is creted useing the qs
+    * urls.py -- create new path for the list of products.
+  * dynamic titles -- very cool -- see 40:40